Jrivera239/Weather-beach/README.md

 4. History: Saves unique searches in a list for future access.

 ## Technologies Used
-- JavaScrip: For handling API requests and dynamic UI updates.
+- JavaScript: For handling API requests and dynamic UI updates.
 - OpenWeatherMap API: For sourcing live weather data.
 - HTML/CSS: For structuring and styling the application.